 You have the right to be treated with dignity and respect.
 You have the right to refuse to answer questions if you are uncomfortable sharing.
 You have the right to request that someone be with you during an examination or while filing a report.
 You have the right to choose whether you want to file a report.

-Information and Resources for you or someone you know who has been the victim of sexual violence.
-You may be hurting, in denial, in shock or unsure what to do next.
-You may consider reporting, but don't know where to begin.
-Learning more about what steps you can take following sexual violence can ensure that you get the support you need when you or a friend needs it most.
+Information and Resources for you or someone you know who has been the victim of

-Sexual Assault and Intimate Partner Violence and Stalking
+Sexual Assault and

+Intimate Partner Violence and Stalking